Legality of the Leveraged Lending Guidance is Questioned

-In his more than thirty years of practice, Mr. Coch has handled numerous complex trials, argued myriad appellate issues and has had significant experience in global and U.S. transactions involving intellectual property.
+Nicholas L. Coch counsels and represents clients in patent, trademark, unfair competition, trade secret and copyright litigation and transactions, with a particular focus on antitrust.
+An accomplished advocate, in his more than 40 years of practice, Mr. Coch has handled numerous complex trials and argued myriad appellate issues, and has advised on and handled significant global and U.S. transactions involving intellectual property.

-After serving as an officer in the U.S. Navy, Mr. Coch earned his J.D. from the New York University School of Law.
-Mr. Coch was a trial attorney with the United States Department of Justice, Antitrust Division, prior to commencing private practice.
+Mr. Coch served as an officer in the U.S. Navy before attending law school.
+He was a trial attorney with the United States Department of Justice, Antitrust Division.